lights FAQ Forum github.com/luapower/glue

 glue.autoload(t, key, module|loader) -> t

-Assign a metatable to t (or override an existing metatable’s __index) such that when a missing key is accessed, the module said to contain that key is require’d automatically.
+Assign a metatable to t such that when a missing key is accessed, the module said to contain that key is require'd automatically.

 Motivation

-Module autoloading allows splitting the implementation of a module in many submodules containing optional, self-contained functionality, without having to make this visible in the user API.
-This effectively disconnects how an API is modularized from how its implementation is modularized, allowing the implementation to be refactored at a later time without changing the API.
+Module autoloading allows you to split the implementation of a module in many submodules containing optional, self-contained functionality, without having to make this visible in the user API.
+This effectively separates how you split your APIs from how you split the implementation, allowing you to change the way the implementation is split at a later time while keeping the API intact.

 Example